-Doctors and Nurses use fancy words to communicate and sound smart before patients, families and each other.
-Having spent most of his adult life in the hospital, Livin La Vida Locum MD shares the true meaning of all those fancy words and phrases arranged in no particular order.
+Nurses and doctors use fancy words to communicate and sound smart before patients, families and each other.
+Having spent most of his adult life in the hospital, Livin La Vida Locum, M.D. shares the true meaning of all those fancy words and phrases arranged in no particular order.
 Enjoy:

 Supratentorial: U R Crazy!
 Period.

 Patient is a poor historian: I’m 8 admissions behind

 My attending wants it: Nice try, but you’re not getting out of this consult.

 Normocephalic Atraumatic: Patient has a head; head firmly attached to neck

 Preexisting: It was like that when I got here… I swear!

 Iatrogenic: Crap… We did it..
 Sorry about that